 of Divine Sonship.

-The Spirit is not called "it" despite the fact that pneuma in Greek
+The Spirit is not called"It"despite the fact that pneuma in Greek

 is a neuter noun.
 Church doctrine regards the Holy Spirit as a